vantam8300/Macro-Trans-action/README.md

 ![picture of webpage](assets/img/homePage.PNG)

 ## Description 📝
-This website is built to inform the danger of the microtransaction.
+This website is built to inform gamers of the danger that is microtransactions.
 Users are presented with images of common microtransactions actions.
-This website demonstrates data and information about microtransactions.
-There is a simulator that illustrates how much money users spend on games to get a five-star item.
-Some resources are privoded to helps people avoid microtransactions.
+This website demonstrates data and statistics about microtransactions in games today..
+There is a simulator that illustrates an example of how much money users spend on games to get a five-star item.
+Some resources are provided to help people avoid microtransactions.

 ## Tech/framework used
 - HTML/CSS